-When it comes to Corp filings, even small details and minor errors can lead to a failure in meeting filing requirements.
-Instead of fearing mistakes, getting professional help will be more beneficial for you.
+When it comes to corporation filings, even small details and minor errors can lead to failure in meeting requirements.
+Instead of fearing mistakes, seek professional help to be thorough and accurate.

-You need to create a business entity for your company such as corporation to protect your assets.
-If you want to make a positive impact on the environment and society, b-corporation is the best choice for you.
-Furthermore, choosing a B-corporation means your personal assets will be safe through liability protection.
+You need to create a business entity for your company, such as a corporation, to protect your assets.
+If you want to make a positive impact on the environment and society, a B corporation is the best choice for you.
+Furthermore, choosing a B corporation means your personal assets will be safe through liability protection.

-A C Corporation is a business entity, which profits are taxed separately from its owners.
-The owners are shareholders who elect a board of directors for managing the company.
+A C corporation is a business entity whose profits are taxed separately from its owners’.
+The owners are shareholders who elect a board of directors to manage the company.
 They have limited liability and are not personally liable for their business debts.
-They also cannot be liable for corporation’s wrongdoings.
+They also can’t be held liable for the corporation’s wrongdoings.

 Here are some facts about LP:

-• They do not play an active role in the business
+- They do not have an active role in the business.

 A Limited Liability Partnership (LLP) is basically a general partnership but with the addition of giving the partners at least some limited personal liability.
 Some states provide a limitation of personal responsibility that is similar to a corporation.

 An (LLC) is a legal structure whereby the members of the company cannot be personally liable for the company’s debts or liabilities.
 Limited liability companies are essentially hybrid entities that combine the characteristics of a corporation and a partnership or sole proprietorship.
 While the limited liability feature is similar to that of a corporation, the availability of flow-through taxation to the members of an LLC is a feature of partnerships.

 A DBA name is a business moniker that is different from your personal name, the names of your partners, or the officially registered name of your LLC or corporation.
 Usually, the people who require a “DBA” name are sole proprietors and existing corporations, also known as LLCs.